dbarton-uk/christmas-market/README.md

 ![alt text](https://github.com/dbarton-uk/christmas-market/blob/master/images/inter-zone_links.png?raw=true "Inter-Zone Links")

-Using zone as a label, means that in Neo4j Desktop, we can colour each chalet by zone. :thumbsup:
+Using zone as a label, means that in Neo4j Desktop, we can colour each chalet by zone.
+Lovely Jubbly. :thumbsup:

 ## Optimizing the route

 ### Choosing the gifts

-So now that we are set up and ready to go, let's choose the chalets where we are going to purchase gifts from.
+So now that we are set up and ready to go, let's choose the chalets that we are going to purchase gifts from.

-For Bro, something to share (109)
+- For Bro, something to share (no. 109)
-For Nan, something for the garden.
-(24)
+- For Nan, something for the garden. (no. 24)
-For Grandpa, something tasty (169)
+- For Grandpa, something tasty (no. 169)
-For Toby the dog, some doggy treats (89)
+- For Toby the dog, some doggy treats (no. 89)
-For the kids, something that won't get me in trouble (32, 184) and for the trouble and strife, something to keep her warm and sweet (181, 19)
+- For the Kids, something that won't get me in trouble (no. 32, no. 184)
+- For the Trouble, something to keep her warm and sweet (no. 181, no. 19)

 ```cypher
 WITH [{ number: 109, for: "Bro"},